givenand/aws-cms-telemetry-demo/README.md

 # Overview

 The setupSingleVehicle.py will perform all the necessary steps to create a single vehicle in CMS.
-The script uses the CF template exports to build the necessary API endpoints, get the necessary certificateIds and user credentials needed to make changes
+The script uses the CF template exports to build the necessary API endpoints, get the necessary certificateIds and user credentials needed to make changes.

 1. The script will first make modifications to the Cognito User Pool created by default by the CMS CF template.
 This will allow for automated creation of users and authentication, rather than a manual method via the Cognito front-end